Home Books Pre-Order My Story About Book Finder Events Blog Contact

 More by Brittany Mazique

-The themes of courage, kindness, and self-confidence run through all my work — from my Disney princess books to the entire Millie Magnus series.
+The themes of courage, kindness, and self-confidence run through all my work — from my Disney titles like Walt Disney's Cinderella: 75th Anniversary Edition to the entire Millie Magnus chapter book series.
 In Millie Magnus for Mayor, Millie learns about leadership and community.
-In the upcoming Millie Magnus Is NOT Jealous (September 2026), she tackles the complex emotion of jealousy.
+In the upcoming Millie Magnus Is NOT Jealous (September 2026 — pre-orders open now), she tackles the complex emotion of jealousy.
 Each book gives kids a new tool for understanding their big feelings.

 Brittany Mazique is available for school visits, library presentations, and virtual author events nationwide.
 Her interactive programs cover reading, writing, anti-bullying, and the importance of representation in children's literature.
 Book a visit →